hyunguboy/IgorPro_MiscTools/README.md

 ## HKang_ChamberResidenceTime.ipf

 Calculates the residence time inside of a chamber with a flow going through it.
+First order loss.

 ## HKang_CoeffOfDetermination.ipf